nathanael-fijalkow/games_book/11_Counters/complexity.md

   $1\leq i\leq k$, before starting the simulation by an action
   $\ell'_k\step{\vec 0} \ell_0$.
 The simulation of $\?M$ uses the
   actions depicted in {numref}`11-fig:lipton`.
 Those maintain the invariant on the complement counters.
-Regarding zero tests,  \textrm{Eve}\ yields the control to  \textrm{Adam}, who has a choice between performing a meta-decrement that will fail if $\bar{\mathtt c}_i< 2^{2^n}$, which by the invariant is if and only if $\mathtt{c}_i>0$, or going to $\ell'$.
+Regarding zero tests,  Eve\ yields the control to  Adam, who has a choice between performing a meta-decrement that will fail if $\bar{\mathtt c}_i< 2^{2^n}$, which by the invariant is if and only if $\mathtt{c}_i>0$, or going to $\ell'$.